jrodolforojas/RickAndMortyWiki/README.md

-# RickAndMortyWiki
-This web application consumes the Rick and Morty API
+# Rick And Morty Wiki